What Is Marketing Automation?

 Now you know how to centralize your data, you can start creating automated workflows.

 As mentioned above, workflows consist of triggers and tasks:

 - A trigger is an action that a customer takes;

-- A task is the task the system has to fulfill based on the trigger.
+- A task is a task the system has to fulfill based on the trigger.

 So: if [trigger], then [task].
-For example: if a customer subscribes for a newsletter, then the customer receives an email with a discount code for his or her next purchase.
+For example: if a customer subscribes to a newsletter, then the customer receives an email with a discount code for his or her next purchase.

-After visualising these flows, workflows are easily built in a marketing automation tool.
+After visualizing these flows, workflows are easily built in a marketing automation tool.